videni/SimpleRestDemo/README.md

 Simple REST Demo
 ===============
-This project is a craft demo for my custom RESTfull API choices, it can help you build your API faster, robust.
+This project is a craft demo for my custom RESTfull API choices, it can help you build your API extremely faster.

 ## Features